sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 1.  `Author` - write your blog-post.org file
 2.  `Export` - send it to your Hugo Site
-3.  `Push` - save your changes to github
+3.  `Push` - save your changes to Github
 4.  `Profit` - congratulations, your Blog is live

 ### Some disclaimers {#some-disclaimers}

 -   I will be using Doom Emacs for this, if you are not using Doom Emacs this will still work for you but you will likely need to adapt the instructions below to fit your Emacs setup.
 I try to specify this where I can.
-Doing so is not hard and you can always check in with your favorite AI agent for how to do this for whatever flavor of emacs you are running.
+Doing so is not hard and you can always check in with your favorite AI agent for how to do this for whatever flavor of Emacs you are running.
 Yes ye old Emacs salts, I have my own entirely custom Emacs configuration too, but the last couple of weeks I've been enjoying Doom Emacs.

 -   Emacs is a bit of a commitment, everyone's system is different.
 You might need to install some Emacs or system packages not specified in this guide. **Use your judgement, read the error codes**.
-AI systems and stackoverflow are your friend.
+AI systems and Stackoverflow are your friend.
 Feel free to reach out if you really get stuck though.

 ## Setup {#setup}

-Ok let's get started.
+Let's get started.

 ### Setting up your directories {#setting-up-your-directories}